SubCommand Name and Help¶

 app.add_typer(sub_app, callback=new_function)

-That's for inferring the name and help text from functions.
+That's for inferring the help text from functions.

-But if you set the name and help text explicitly, that has a higher priority than these.
+But if you set the help text explicitly, that has a higher priority than these.

 Set the name and help¶